 - 1. The item within the curly braces must either be the word HED or the name of another HED-annotated column within the sidecar. - 2.
 The HED annotation for the column in curly braces directly replaces the curly braces and their contents in the target annotation. - 3.
-During assembly of a HED annotation for an event, if the 'n/a' value appears in a curly brace column, the curly brace expression including the curly braces as well as any extra parentheses or commas are removed. - 4.
+During assembly of a HED annoation for an event, if the 'n/a' value appears in a curly brace column, the curly brace expression including the curly braces as well as any extra parentheses or commas are removed. - 4.
 A sidecar column name cannot both appear in a curly braces and have an annotation that uses curly braces (to prevent circular references). - 5.
-The curly braces cannot be used within a Definition. - 6.
-Curly braces can not appear in the HED column of a tabular file. - 7.
-Curly braces can not be nested. - 8.
-A pair of curly braces must appear syntactically as a tag and not as the substitution for a place holder.
+The curly braces cannot be used within a Definition.